sergueik/springboot_study/basic-perl-cgi/README.md

 </body>
 </html>
 ```
-one needs to open page in the browser to see the dynamic data being pulled.
-To verify, stop and rerun the container with default pors pusblsued as `9090` and `9443` on all network interfaces:
+one needs to open page in the browser to see the data being pulled from the backend by Angular dynamically.
+To verify, stop and rerun the container with default ports `80` and `443` published as `9090` and `9443` on all network interfaces:
 ```sh
 docker stop $NAME
 docker container rm $NAME